sbryngelson/group-docs/group-syllabus/undergraduate-specifics.md

 ### Internships

-If you want to participate in an internship, I will gladly support you and your effort to find one.
+If you want to participate in an internship, I will gladly support you in your search.
 I can guide you more closely if you want your internship to work well with your research.
 Whether you should or should not take on an internship will depend on several factors, depending on your goals upon graduation and your research area.
 I recommend you talk about this with me so I can give more personalized guidance.